-The Math/Stats Help service of the University Learning Centre is located in the Murray (Main) Library, Room 144 (map).
+The Math/Stats Help service of Student Learning Services is located in the Murray Library, Room 144 (map).

 Math/Stats help staff help students with a variety of mathematical or statistical topics, with a focus on first-year or introductory courses.
 Our service is primarily a drop-in service: students are welcome to drop in and work on homework, and ask questions when needed.
 Our service is designed for current University of Saskatchewan students looking for help with U of S courses.
 We also offer workshops or review sessions on certain topics in mathematics.
 These will be announced on this page and on PAWS.